Hale Wharf blog series part II: Reconnecting communities with nature

 26.06.24 3 min read by Ellen Bryan

-Recently, the Mayor’s New London Plan has outlined how a well-planned and managed green infrastructure network will be vital in helping the city stay healthy and liveable as the population continues to grow, and so does it the pressure for land to build good quality homes, schools, hospitals and places of work, with up to three million more people expected to live in the Capital by 2050.
+Recently, the Mayor’s New London Plan has outlined how a well-planned and managed green infrastructure network will be vital in helping the city stay healthy and liveable as the population continues to grow.
+And so it does, so does the pressure for land to build good quality homes, schools, hospitals and places of work, with up to three million more people expected to live in the Capital by 2050.

 Locations like the Paddock in Tottenham, provide an immeasurable amount of value to communities that surround them – but it is vital that they are safe, accessible and well maintained.